Miss Massachusetts' Outstanding Teen

-The Miss Massachusetts' Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Massachusetts in the Miss America's Outstanding Teen pageant.
+The Miss Massachusetts' Teen competition is the pageant that selects the representative for the U.S. state of Massachusetts in the Miss America's Teen pageant.

-Jenna McLaughlin of Medford was crowned Miss Massachusetts' Outstanding Teen on April 10th, 2022 at White’s of Westford in Westford, Massachusetts.
-She competed at Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was a Teens in Action finalist.
+Ava Dooley of Leominster was crowned Miss Massachusetts' Teen on June 22, 2025, at the Hanover Theatre in Worcester, Massachusetts.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.